ISSUE 2

 The admission process for graduate medical education is a challenging and ongoing effort.
 We find that traditional graduate medical educational programs like medicine, dentistry, and pharmacy have had decades of structured development, allowing them to hone their admissions practices and procedures over time.
 Extensive support staff can also help manage their admissions departments.

 Within the PA educational space, the opposite is usually true.
 PA education is a newer medical discipline.
-Until the early 2000s, there were less than 100 PA programs nationally (there are about 260 active programs now).
+Until the early 2000s, there were less than 100 PA programs nationally (there are over 300 active programs now).
 Most physician assistant programs have a smaller staff managing admissions responsibilities, usually while balancing other assigned duties.

 In Issue 2 of PA Admissions Corner, we’ll take a closer look at the various participants in the admissions process and the roles that they play.
 A thorough understanding of these roles is essential to improving the overall admissions process; the roles of these participants will be discussed often and in greater detail in upcoming issues.